SHARE THIS PAGE:

 Unclaimed property refers to financial assets that have been abandoned or left dormant by their rightful owners for an extended period of time.

-The provinces of Alberta, British Columbia and Québec have enacted unclaimed property legislation aimed to connect unclaimed property with their rightful owners, and where those efforts are unsuccessful, to deliver the property to a government authority.
+The provinces of Alberta, British Columbia, New Brunswick and Québec have enacted unclaimed property legislation aimed to connect unclaimed property with their rightful owners, and where those efforts are unsuccessful, to deliver the property to a government authority.
 The process for claiming unclaimed property varies depending on the jurisdiction and each jurisdiction will have its own unclaimed property registry or database where individuals can search for and claim their unclaimed assets.

 To learn more and for details pertaining to each province, please click here.
 Should you need any support or have questions, you can also contact us at compliance@pml.ca.